teeseira/tech257-azure-linux/azure/azure-architecture.md

-# Three Subnet Architecture
+# Private Database in a Two-Tier App Deployment

+<img src="../assets/diagram.png" alt="Database Privacy in Two-Tier Deployment" width=500px>

 The Three Subnet Architecture is a network design approach where a large network is divided into three subnets.

-<img src="../assets/diagram.png" alt="Database Privacy in Two-Tier Deployment" width=500px>
+In a Two-Tier App Deployment, the Three Subnet Architecture can be used to improve the security and efficiency of the system, especially when dealing with a private database.

 ### [1] Create Virtual Network
    - Desired name: